 The Company's business model includes seismic data library growth as a priority.
 Pulse acquires seismic data to add to its library through two main methods.
-The Company purchases proprietary rights to complementary seismic datasets when the opportunity arises, and it also conducts participation surveys.
+When opportunities arise that meet the Company's criteria, proprietary rights to complementary seismic datasets may be purchased, or participation surveys may be conducted.
 Pulse partners with customers on participation surveys from which the seismic data collected is added to Pulse's data library to generate future licensing revenue.
 Pulse retains full ownership of the data, and participating customers are provided with a licensed copy in return for their contribution to the capital costs of the survey.